4 Best Ways To Fix Sweet Iced Coffee Forever

 It might seem a bit unorthodox but it’s not completely crazy.
 With cold brew coffee, it’s quite common to add a little bit of orange juice and/or a slice of orange.
 In this case, a sour orange would actually be preferable over a sweet one since more sweetness is not necessary.

 In iced coffee, it’s not as common although it’s still done sometimes.
 Just a small dash of orange juice will make a pretty big difference.
 It will also dramatically change the taste of the drink though.
 You might like it, you might not.
-If your iced coffee is so sweet that you won’t drink it anyways, you might as well give it a try, who knows, you might discover your new favorite drink.
+If your iced coffee is so sweet that you won’t drink it anyway, you might as well give it a try, who knows, you might discover your new favorite drink.

 Recommended Iced Coffee Tools